EEA Terms of Service

 Fraud – We suspect fraud on your account.

 Law or regulation: We need to comply with the relevant law or regulation,

-Your actions: The transaction breaches limits which apply to your Curve account you’ve breached these Terms, failed to provide us with information we’ve asked for or your account has been blocked for any other legitimate reason, or
+Your actions: The transaction breaches limits which apply to your Curve account you’ve breached these Terms, you’ve failed to provide us with information we’ve asked for, or your account has been blocked for any other legitimate reason, or

 Third parties – If a third party (e.g. a card network) prevents us from making the payment.

 We’ll tell you if we refuse to make a payment and (where possible) why.

-We may need to contact you urgently if we suspect or find fraudulent activity has occurred (provided we are not prohibited from doing so by law) or if we suffer a security threat.
-When we contact you, we will also give you information on how you can minimise any risk to your payment instrument depending on the nature of the security threat.
-We’ll use the same contact details which you have already provided us with when contacting you; so please make sure you keep your account details up to date by contacting us.
+We may need to contact you urgently if we suspect or find fraudulent activity has occurred on your account (provided we are not prohibited from doing so by law) or if we suffer a security threat.
+When we contact you, we will also give you information on how you can minimise any risk to your payment instrument depending on the nature of the fraud or security threat.
+We’ll use the same contact details which you have already provided us with when contacting you; so please make sure you keep your account details up to date in the app or by contacting us.

 What about foreign currency transactions?

-If you have set your funding card currency in the Curve app to a different currency - e.g. EUR - to the payment card you’ve used to make the payment - e.g. your GBP debit card - your payment card issuer may charge a fee for using currency conversion services.
+If, when making a transaction, you have set your payment card currency in the Curve app to a different currency than that of the payment card itself then your payment card issuer may charge a fee for using their currency conversion services.
 This might be in addition to any fees that Curve charges you.

 If we have to convert the currency of a payment made using your Curve card we’ll use the latest exchange rate from our rate provider (see Mastercard® Currency Converter Calculator).